5tuartw/mazesolver/README.md

 ## Features

-- Generate mazes using different algorithms (Backtracking, Prim's (NYI), etc. (NYI))
+- Generate mazes using a recursive back-tracking (depth-first search) algorithm
 - Solve mazes and display the solution path
-- Visualize multiple mazes on the same canvas

 ## Requirements